FORMAT FOR PROPOSAL

 FUNDING

-This Climate Change and Health Challenge is supported by the Burroughs Wellcome Fund, a generous gift from Don Diebel, MD, PhD, and Cindy Diebel, made through the University of Iowa Center for Advancement, as well as funding from the Iowa JPEC, the University of Iowa Office of the Vice President for Research, and the Iowa Center for Research by Undergraduates.
+This Climate Change and Health Challenge is supported by the Burroughs Wellcome Fund, a generous gift from Don Diebel, MD, PhD, and Cindy Diebel, made through the University of Iowa Center for Advancement, as well as funding from the Iowa JPEC, the University of Iowa Office of the Vice President for Research, and the Office of Undergraduate Research.

 CATEGORIES.
 The Challenge includes any approach to limit the degree or effects of climate change on health or public health.
 Categories might include but are not limited to: